-Having introduced our explicit/implicit contrast for two well-known logics, we now move to more recent developments and see where it leads.
-We start by noting that inquiry lies at the heart of both epistemic and intuitionistic logic.
+Having introduced our explicit/implicit contrast for two well-known logics, we now move to other areas and see where it leads.
+Recall that on the semantic view taken so far, inquiry lies at the heart of both epistemic and intuitionistic logic.
 Clearly, knowledge and information do not function in isolation, but in an ongoing dynamic process of informational action, or in a social setting, interaction between agents.
+This process has been a recent focus of attention in logic design.